g-clef/g-clef.github.io/lab/hardware.md

 ## Lab hardware

+### TLDR

+For those of you who don't want to read all the discussion:
+ * Servers: 2x Dell r710's (actually google search boxes, but they're just rebranded R710's)
+   * 1 RAID-1 for OS, 2x RAID-1's for container storage.
+ * NAS: Drobo B810N
+   * Drives: Some same as in the Servers, others I scrounged from systems I had leftover from previous iterations
+ * Network: Totally flat - everything's on a $50 switch
+ * OS: Vanilla Ubuntu 18.04 LTS.

 #### Servers

 The servers I'm using are recycled Google search boxes.

-History lesson: Google used to sell systems that ran Google's indexing and search software in a self-contained box.
+Google used to sell systems that ran Google's indexing and search software as a search appliance.
-Companies would buy them to get the equivalent of Google's search on their internal pages (intranet sites, etc).
-Google got out of that business a few years ago, but you can still find the servers on ebay and craigslist occasionally.
+Companies would buy them to get the equivalent of Google's search on their internal pages.
+Google got out of that business a few years ago, but didn't take back the servers, so companies sold them or donated them when the service stopped being supported.
+Google released multiple variations on these guys.
-They're also bright yellow....I don't know why.
-Google apparently decided that they wanted their systems to be yellow (easier to find in a rack, maybe?).
-Since they're in my basement, their striking plumage is sadly rather wasted.

-The Google boxes I got were actually re-branded Dell R710's.
+The one I got were actually re-branded Dell R710's.
 You can find something like these (or just straight R710's) on craigslist in the $200-$300 range.
 The ones I have came with 48GB of RAM, 2x 8-core CPU, and no hard drives.
 So they were perfect for virtualization for a moderate-to-low CPU task set.
+They're also bright yellow....I don't know why.
+Since they're in my basement, their striking plumage is wasted.

 The first problem with the Google Search boxes was that they were set up to run only the Linux distro that Google put on the box, and that just wasn't going to do.
 Google posted instructions to "re-purpose" those systems at